qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## Dimensional Planning in practice

 We usually create a story map and assign different stories to the different dimensions.
 We end up with Dirt Road, Cobblestone Road and Highway slices.
 This implies we will have at least three releases.
 We can apply the metaphor also to large stories and split them up in different dimensions.

+> In a story map, it is not always as simple as 'story x' is a dirt road story and 'story y' a cobble stone road or highway story.
+Stories in a story map are often of 'epical' size.
+They need to be split in smaller stories.
+The three roads metaphor can facilitate this splitting process as well.

 Using the metaphor of the three road helps in negotiating an earlier release with customers who want it all: it allows them to agree on a bare minimum version, because they know the bells and whistles won't be forgotten.
 Along the way, the customer will realize they don't need the full highway.